RSGL/.github/profile/README.md

 ## About

-GitHub organization for The RSGL Suite Community and related projects.
+GitHub organization for Hedgehogsoft and The RSGL Suite Community and related projects.

 This organization serves as the central hub for community-driven projects, forks, bindings, and custom tools related to the RSGL Suite.